 Jar of Italian pickled eggplant with olive oil container in background.

-When I made, filmed and photoed this batch of pickled eggplant strips, I posted the story of making it over on my Instagram page.
+When I made, filmed, and photoed this batch of pickled eggplant strips, I posted the story of making it on my Instagram page.
 I received more messages about this recipe than ever before.
 It brought back memories for a lot of Italian-Americans who grew up in the New York metro area.

 One man in particular, who grew up in the Bronx and is now living in Las Vegas, told me that his family used to fill an entire bathtub with eggplant for the salting process.
 He was genuinely excited to see me make it, and for that I am grateful!
 If you have your own pickled eggplant story, drop a comment below – we love to hear these stories and it really adds a sense of camaraderie between us and those who follow Sip and Feast.